By: Larry Kohn, Domestic Violence Lawyer Atlanta

 - any felony crime committed between such persons

 The starting point for family domestic violence is to think broadly in terms of the scope of legislation proscribing domestic abuse, assault family violence, or (in some states, like Georgia) exposing a child to a domestic argument.
-Examples of thinking broadly include the fact that physical abuse or touching of another (like slapping, punching grabbing) is not a requirement for a suspect to be arrested and charged with domestic violence abuse.
+Examples of this broad thinking include the fact that physical abuse or touching of another (like slapping, punching, grabbing) is not a requirement for a suspect to be arrested and charged with domestic violence abuse.

 Plus, “family” is defined very loosely so that the persons living together need not be married or even currently living in the same household.
 Because domestic relationships and partnerships are far more common today than in 1950, the State is not expecting forced marriages to take place for any victims to be able to receive protection from our Georgia laws on domestic violence.
-Thus, people living or formerly living together qualify for family violence protection under the GA family violence act.
-Common sense and the need to protect children are common reasons to leave the relationship when safety concerns call for a departure.
+Thus, people living or formerly living together qualify for family violence protection under the GA Family Violence Act.
+Common sense and the need to protect children are typical reasons to leave the relationship when safety concerns call for a departure.

 Assault is placing someone in fear of apprehension or bodily harm.
 A person does not have to have physical contact.
 Simple assault can be an exchange of words that (to a reasonable person) would communicate a belief that an injury is about to occur.
 Domestic violence is the same conduct as an assault, but the family-related crime is between members of the same household.